AnuvabSen1/Game-Of-Life/README.md

         "Space"           : to Pause the simulation
         "Mouse Left Click": to draw on the grid

-## Indian School of Celulluar Automata
+## Indian School of Celulluar Automata - Assignment 1